 When it comes to waffles, I like to experiment with a variety of flours and flavors.
 Since there is gluten sensitivity at our home, I prefer to make gluten-free waffles so that everyone in the family can enjoy them.
 A favorite at our house are these Buckwheat Waffles which I have made many times.
 Recently, I also made some Chai Gingerbread Pumpkin Waffles using Heart Smart Bisquick, a pancake and baking mix.
 These waffles were not gluten free but they were very good.
 The recipe is posted on my other blog, Tea Tattler.

-For this particular recipe, I used gluten free whole oat flour, one of my favorite flours for baking.
+For this recipe, I used gluten free whole oat flour, one of my favorite flours for baking.
 I flavored the waffles with a couple of over ripen bananas and buttermilk.
-These banana buttermilk waffles turned out to be deliciously light and fluffy with a slightly tangy flavor.
+These Banana Buttermilk Waffles turned out to be deliciously light and fluffy with a slightly tangy flavor.
 They had a crispy texture on the outside, yet were soft and moist on the inside.